-So what am I actually gonna comment on?
+So what am I going to comment on here?
 The fact that these movies were made and marketed to appeal to omega males.
-I was going to reference Urban Dictionary but their definitions are all over the place.
+I was going to reference Urban Dictionary, but their definitions are all over the place.

-What I will give both of the movies is that the boys were pursuing the girls show that the girls don’t have it together either.
+I will give both movies because the boys were pursuing the girls show that the girls don’t have it together either.
 Teresa Palmer’s Tori loathes her full-time job; Kristen Stewart’s Em is all sorts of fucked-up.
 But that doesn’t let them off the hook.
 I think seeing the movie from the girls’ eyes would’ve made a fascinating story too.

 Born in the 1980s and grown up in the 1990s, I’ve noticed that these self-discovery movies have a cycle.
 Every twenty years, someone makes a movie about their adolescence (high school/college), making it more relatable.
 We’re still discovering how young adults function in the 2000s.
 So it’s easier to digest these personality issues when it’s placed in an era that we know through and through.

 Overall, I enjoyed both the movies for what they were.
 I couldn’t have imagined a better ending for either.
 They both met their natural end without taking away from the lessons we learned about each of the boys.